EvotecIT/PSPublishModule/Docs/New-ConfigurationArtefact.md

 ### -PostScriptMerge
 ScriptBlock that will be added in the end of the script.
 It's only applicable to type of Script, PackedScript.
+If useed with PostScriptMergePath, this will be ignored.

 ```yaml
 Type: ScriptBlock